-With its connection to the Great Allegheny Passage trail in Cumberland, MD, the C&O Canal Path is 184.5 miles of scenery and adventure ending near Washington, D.C for bicyclists.
-We welcome bikers and have a secured bike rack in our back yard (uncovered) for storage; please, no bicycles may be brought into the inn.
+With its connection to the Great Allegheny Passage trail in Cumberland, MD, the C&O Canal Tow Path is 184.5 miles of scenery and adventure ending near Washington, D.C for bicyclists.
+We welcome cyclists and have a secured bike rack in our back yard (uncovered) for storage; please, no bicycles may be brought into the inn.
 The access ramp from the Rumsey Bridge to the C&O is less than one mile down Duke Street from the inn.
 Visit the C&O Canal website for more info.

 River Riders and River & Trail Outfitters, both near Harpers Ferry, also rent bicycles.
 Please see their contact info in the Water Sports section below.

 The C&O Canal Path, mentioned above, is a relatively flat, shaded hiking surface for easy walking.
 The Appalachian Trail, near Harpers Ferry, is about nine miles away and offers more challenging hiking.
 Only about four miles of the Trail lie within the state of West Virginia but it passes within 1/4 mile of the Trail headquarters in Harpers Ferry and continues along the Virginia/West Virginia border for another fifteen miles.
 Visit the website for more info.